Petri Pasanen

-Petri Pasanen (born 24 September 1980) is a Finnish former professional footballer who played as a defender.
+Petri Pasanen (born 24 September 1980) is a Finnish football coach, TV studio presenter and a former professional footballer who played as a defender.
 He was most comfortable as centre-back, but also played right-back and left-back as well.
 Pasanen began his senior career in his native Finland before moving to Ajax.
 He spent most of his career at Bundesliga club Werder Bremen which he represented in the UEFA Champions League in multiple seasons, and in the 2009 UEFA Cup Final.
+At international level, he made 76 appearances for the Finland national team scoring one goal.

 Club career

 FC Lahti

 Born in Lahti, Finland, Pasanen became a regular for local club FC Lahti during the club's promotion season in 1998.
 During the next two seasons he made 42 appearances for the club in Finland's Veikkausliiga.

 Ajax

 Many of Europe's top clubs had become interested in the promising Pasanen, and in the summer of 2000 he joined Dutch club Ajax.
+The transfer fee was not disclosed, but is believed to be around 6 million Finnish markka, which corresponds roughly to €1 million.
 He became a regular in the Ajax defense in his first season, but his progress was halted when he broke his foot in August 2001, and had to miss most of the 2001–02 season.
 Next season he was a regular again as Ajax reached the quarter-finals of the UEFA Champions League.

 He fell out of favour at Ajax in 2003–04, and spent the second half of the season on loan at English club Portsmouth in the Premier League.
 Portsmouth manager Harry Redknapp was interested in purchasing Pasanen at the end of the season, but claimed Ajax's asking price was too high.